-5.1.5 REPLACING THE GLASS GASKET AND/OR THE GLASS
+5.1.4 REPLACING THE GLASS GASKET AND/OR THE GLASS

 It is a good idea to replace the glass gasket when the door gasket is replaced.
 The gasket is flat, adhesive-backed, woven fibreglass.
-Remove the glass retaining screws and clips.
+Remove the spring pin (A) from the handle shaft, the nut (B) and the glass retainer (C).
 Lift out the glass and pull off the old gasket.
 This is a good time to clean the glass thoroughly.